JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  research.md
 NOTE:  The program statement.
 Links to /ai-safety.
 TEXT:
-My research examines how control over data and institutional decisions affect AI safety for young people.
-I ask <strong>who controls their information</strong>, <strong>how the institutions around them govern AI use</strong>, and <strong>what young people want from these systems</strong>.
+My research began with children's privacy in K&ndash;12 schools, where institutions choose technology on students' behalf, and now examines the AI tools young people use for schoolwork and personal support.
+Three questions organize it: <strong>who controls their information</strong>, <strong>how the institutions around them govern AI use</strong>, and <strong>when young people want AI assistance</strong>.
+Privacy connects all three, because many youth AI safety questions depend on what young people share with AI systems and who is responsible for that information.
 I study these questions using empirical HCI, computational methods, and legal analysis.
-My work in children's privacy provides a foundation for examining how legal protections translate into the systems young people use and where those protections fall short.
-I discuss this approach to youth AI safety <a href="/ai-safety">here</a>.
+I describe the path from privacy to AI safety <a href="/ai-safety">here</a>.

 ---